Blendify/blender-manual/blender_docs/manual/modeling/meshes/properties/vertex_groups/vertex_weights.rst

 ------------

 All other usages of Vertex Groups are summarized into the *Other* category.
-These vertex groups can be found within Shape keys, Modifiers, etc...
+These vertex groups can be found within Shape keys, Modifiers, etc.
 There is really no good name for this category, so we kept it simple and named it *Other*.